stjude-rust-labs/rfcs/text/0002-call-caching.md

 The default call cache location will be the user's cache directory joined with `./sprocket/calls`.

+The call cache will have no eviction policy, meaning it will grow unbounded.
+A future `sprocket cleanup` command might give statistics of current cache sizes with the option to clean them, if desired.

 The call cache directory will contain an empty `.lock` file that will be used to acquire shared and exclusive file locks on the call cache; the lock file serves to coordinate access between concurrent `sprocket` processes.